Plan for Administrative Oversight for Pathogens and Toxins in a Research Setting

 Element 5: Overview of how Biological Safety and biosecurity risks, including those from research with dual-use potential, are assessed once they have been identified at an institutional/ organizational level.

-Program Element 5: Biological Safety and biosecurity risks are assessed both in the permit and certificate processes indicated above.
+Program Element 5: Biological Safety and biosecurity risks are assessed in the biosafety program permit process indicated above.

 Element 6: Overview of how the Biological Safety and biosecurity risks, including those from research with dual-use potential, are managed and controlled at an institutional/organizational level.

-Program Element 6: Biological Safety and biosecurity risks are controlled by the Principal Investigators according to recommendations made by the Biological Safety Officer during the permit application process and the Biological Safety Advisory Committee biosafety program permit review and approval processes.
+Program Element 6: Biological Safety and biosecurity risks are controlled by the Principal Investigators according to recommendations made by the Biological Safety Officers during the biosafety program permit application process and the Biological Safety Advisory Committee biosafety program permit review and approval processes.
 Failure to abide by the conditions set out in the approved biosafety program permit (Biosafety Program) results in citations of non-compliance according to the Biological Safety Procedure section 2.13 Enforcement.